RustyCrabs100/uni_log/README.md

 This is the newest, updated version of [mini_log](https://crates.io/crates/mini_log) \
 mini_log has since been deprecated, and will no longer be updated.

+Currently, only the basic feature has been completed, with the async features being the last.

 ## How to use
 1. First, include uni_log in your Cargo.toml
 ```